numaelis/thesa/README.rst

     thesatools:
         has added some custom widgets (qt quick controls 2).
 Are imported with: import thesatools 1.0

+    TrytonControls:
+        has added some custom widgets for facilitate interaction with tryton.
+Are imported with: import TrytonControls 1.0

     properties created in native code and can be called from qml:
     <see doc...>